-Classes are conducted weekly between February and October each year.
+Classes are conducted weekly between February and October each year, including holiday weekends.
 Each course runs 5 consecutive days, beginning on Thursday and concluding the following Monday.
 A new course begins each week on Thursday.

 Scroll down to the next section to see more info on Class Times, or click the “Schedules” button to access our Real-Time Calendar and view the next available course.

 Classes run on three different schedules depending on the time of year:

 During peak season we run two classes per week.
 At registration you will be given the option of choosing Day Class or Night Class.
 Note that Day Class and Night Class share the classroom time on the first two days.

 While we strive to finish our classes on time, unpredictable traffic conditions which may delay our return times are unfortunately beyond our control.

 The date I want is unavailable; can you put me on the wait list?

 There’s always a chance for a last minute cancellation, however we do not keep a wait list.
 In fairness to all students, whenever possible anyone with an existing registration is notified first of any sudden openings, and given an opportunity to move up.